Start Planning Now for Future Expenses

 considering benefits when landing a job

-There's more to consider with a job offers than only the starting salary.
-Look for companies and organizations who offer retirement options, health insurance, tuition reimbursement, paid time off and other benefits.
+There's more to consider with job offers than only the starting salary.
+Look for companies and organizations that offer retirement options, health insurance, tuition reimbursement, paid time off and other benefits.
 Think of these options as additional money on top of your salary and consider the total package when making a decision about where to work.

 Setting Financial Goals

 - Pay off student loan debt and any other debt that you might have to get started on the right foot.
 Paying down debt should be your highest priority because you are losing money on the interest every day you carry a balance.

 - If you have extra cash, consider contributing to a retirement plan, like a 401k where your employer will often match your contributions.
 By contributing early, your money has a long time to grow.
 And once those early investing years are gone, you can't get them back.
 You will want to do your research on the different types of retirement funds available.
 Fidelity Investments, UNE's staff partner, offers some great advice!
 Fidelity also offers some handy investment calculators, if you're willing to register by answering just a few quick questions.

 - Always put a portion of your paycheck directly into a savings account.
 Think of this as “paying yourself first.”
 The more you save, the more quickly your assets will grow.